wmay/euc-safety/_guides/traffic.md

 # Overview

 Car drivers make mistakes all the time.
-Some are young and inexperienced, some are distracted, and some are literally on drugs.
+Some are inexperienced, some are distracted, and some are literally on drugs.
 And getting hit by a car is one of the worst things that can happen on a unicycle.
-Drivers' mistakes are pretty predictable, though, and motorcyclists and cyclists have developed all sorts of strategies to deal with them.
+Drivers' mistakes are predictable, though, and motorcyclists and cyclists have developed all sorts of strategies to deal with them.